Chronic Kidney Disease

 - Recurrent urinary tract infections

-- Prolonged use of medications, such as ibuprofen, aspirin, phenacetin
+- Prolonged use of medications, such as ibuprofen, aspirin, or phenacetin

 - Bilateral renal artery stenosis